How to Install PostgreSQL 14 on Fedora 44

 Create a database and login role

 For application access, create a dedicated login role and give it ownership of a dedicated database instead of using the postgres superuser.
-Replace myappuser, myappdb, and the sample password with values that match your application.
+Replace myappuser and myappdb with values that match your application.
+The password prompt keeps the secret out of shell history.

 Common PostgreSQL 14 service commands